 - To understand the professional and ethical principles related to the field of digital studies.

 The list of digital studies courses found on the Requirements tab is the comprehensive list of all courses that count toward the certificate.
-However, not all courses on that list are offered each semester.
 To find out which courses are offered during a specific term, please refer to the program's Courses webpage.
-More specific information related to the course offerings is also available there, including: specific course prerequisites, limited enrollment course information, and application requirements.
+More specific information related to the course offerings is also available there, including specific course prerequisites, limited enrollment course information, and application requirements.

 Career Advising